-Cambodians are renowned for their hospitality, and upon entering the Kingdom, visitors will be overwhelmed with the abundance of warm welcomes and smiles.
-The gentle nature of Khmers can be found in tuk tuk drivers, service staff, tour guides, stall owners and passersby on the street.
-Visitors should note that anger doesn’t bode well in Cambodia, and a bit of patience goes a very long way.
+Cambodians are renowned for their hospitality, and when you first arrive in the kingdom, you’ll be overwhelmed by the warm welcomes and smiles.
+The gentle nature of the Khmer people can be found everywhere, from the tuk-tuk drivers and service staff to tour guides, stall owners – even passers-by on the street.
+Anger doesn’t go down well here, and a bit of patience goes a very long way.

-While the masses flock to neighbouring Thailand’s islands, Cambodia’s alternatives are often wrongly forgotten.
-That makes them unspoilt options, with the majority maintaining their authenticity and remaining off the mass tourism map.
-Koh Rong holds the crown as the party island, with nearby Koh Rong Samloem boasting pristine powder sands flanked by tropical flora.
+While masses of tourists flock to the islands of neighbouring Thailand, those off the southwest coast of Cambodia, also in the Gulf of Thailand, are often overlooked.
+But that means they’re unspoilt, and for the large part more authentic.
+Koh Rong holds the crown as a party island, while nearby Koh Rong Samloem has pristine beaches blessed with tropical flora.
 Other remote jewels include Koh Thmei, Koh Ta Kiev and Koh Totang.

-Today’s travellers are seeking out authentic experiences over a couple of weeks lazing in the sun, and Cambodia has this by the bucketload.
-You can take in everything from community homestays, spending a few days trekking through the jungle soaking up the rare flora and fauna and cycling through the pristine countryside to learning how to cook Cambodian food and immersing yourself in the abundance of festivities that dot the calendar.
+Today’s travellers prefer more authentic experiences over a couple of weeks’ lazing in the sun, and Cambodia has this in abundance.
+Here you can enjoy a community homestay, then spend a few days trekking through the jungle, soak up the rare flora and fauna and cycle through unspoilt countryside.
+How about learning to cook traditional Cambodian food, or immersing yourself in one of the many festivals in the Cambodian calendar?

-The Kingdom of Wonder comes coupled with a rich culture and heritage that runs through the veins of Cambodians.
-From magical apsara dancers, traditional music, elaborate ceremonies and stage shows, there are plenty of opportunities for visitors to immerse themselves in the vibrant local scene.
-Sovannaphum Theatre in Phnom Penh puts on regular performances, with workshops in shadow puppetry available.
-Cambodian Living Arts also produces a series of traditional dance shows.
+Cambodia is dubbed the Kingdom of Wonder, and a rich culture and heritage run through the veins of its people.
+From magical apsara dancers and traditional music to elaborate ceremonies and stage shows, there are plenty of opportunities for visitors to immerse themselves in the vibrant local scene.
+Check out Cambodian Living Arts for a series of traditional dance shows.

-History buffs will be in their element in Cambodia, with the great Khmer Empire remaining at the centre of national pride.
-From wandering around the ancient temples of Angkor Wat and discovering more about the kings who created them to the country’s switch from Hinduism to Buddhism and through to its recent violent past, the Kingdom holds a strong and fascinating history.
+History buffs will be in their element in Cambodia learning about the great Khmer Empire, a period of national pride even today.
+From wandering around the ancient temples of Angkor Wat and discovering more about the kings who created them, to the switch from Hinduism to Buddhism and even looking at its recent violent past, the kingdom holds a strong and fascinating appeal.

-Despite lacking a national art gallery, the art scene is thriving in Cambodia, with a wave of young contemporary artists leading the way.
-Galleries sit throughout the capital and Siem Reap, as well as the artistic capital of Battambang and a handful in Kampot.
-Phnom Penh’s Sa Sa Bassac, Java Café and Gallery and Meta House often show the work of budding artists.
-In Siem Reap, Theam’s House, Constable Gallery at Large and The 1961 Coworking Space and Gallery are must-visits.
+It may be without a national gallery, yet the art scene in Cambodia is thriving, with a wave of young contemporary artists leading the way.
+Galleries can be found throughout Phnom Penh and Siem Reap, as well as the artistic capital of Battambang and Kampot.
+In Phnom Penh, you can often see the work of up-and-coming artists at Sa Sa Bassac and Java Café and Gallery.
+In Siem Reap, Theam’s House is a must-visit.

 If you like to drive a hard bargain, then get your haggling hat on and head to the nearest market.
-They are central to life in Cambodia and are bustling early in the morning as people clamour to buy the freshest foods for the day.
-Russian Market, Central Market and BKK1 Market in Phnom Penh flog everything from clothes, souvenirs, music and DVDs to food, household goods and vehicle parts.
+Central to life in Cambodia, they start early in the morning as locals clamour to buy fresh food for the day.
+But it’s not jsut about food.
+Russian Market, Central Market and BKK1 Market in Phnom Penh flog clothes, souvenirs, music and DVDs as well as household goods and even vehicle parts.
 In Siem Reap, Angkor Night Market and the Old Market are hot spots.

-The Cambodian calendar is full of public holidays, with celebrations taking place regularly throughout the year.
-The main holiday is Khmer New Year, which falls on April 14 to 16 in 2018, with another favourite festival, Pchum Ben, taking place September 19–21, 2017.
-The religious festival sees Cambodians remember the dead, with offerings given to monks.
-Water Festival, which lands on November 2–4, 2017, sees people flock to the riverside in Phnom Penh to watch the colourful display of boat races that take place on the Tonle Sap River.
+The Cambodian calendar includes many public holidays, with festivals celebrated throughout the year.
+Khmer New Year, the main holiday, falls on 14-16 April, 2021, while Pchum Ben, a religious festival in which Cambodians remember the dead, and give offerings to monks, takes place on 5-7 October, 2021.
+The Water Festival, on 18-20 November 2021, sees people flock to the Tonle Sap River in Phnom Penh to watch a colourful display of boat races taking place.

-Whether it be tranquil views of a turquoise sea from powder white sand shores, looking over emerald green paddies or out across a deep jungle, Cambodia is full of breath-taking landscapes that will make any visitor stop and stare.
-Make sure you keep your camera fully charged for all of those Insta-worthy snaps.
+Tranquil views of turquoise sea from powder-white shores, looking over green rice paddies or into the deep jungle – Cambodia is full of breathtaking landscapes that will make any visitor stop and stare.
+Keep your camera fully charged so you don’t miss a single Insta-worthy snap.